-There are various ways to attack a DUI charge.
-Our office will look at every angle and give your case the attention it needs.
+But the lawyers at The Wright Law Group, P.C. know that there are several ways to attack a DUI charge.
+Our office will look at every angle possible and give your case the attention it needs.
+For example, some of the things we look at include:

 Was the Stop legal?

 We will look at whether your “stop” or the reason you were pulled over was legal.
 A police officer must have a reasonable suspicion that a crime was committed or that you are driving under the influence (DUI).
 A reasonable suspicion could mean you were swerving or you got into an accident.
-If the officer can not articulate this reason, your DUI may be dismissed.
+If the officer cannot articulate an acceptable reason for initiating your traffic stop, your DUI may be dismissed.

 Was the Arrest legal?

-- You tell the officer you have been drinking and how many drinks you had – By the way, telling the officer that you “just had two beers” is NOT a good idea.
-Two beers may be enough for you to be over the legal limit.
+For example, you tell the officer you have been drinking and how many drinks you had.
+By the way, telling the officer that you “just had two beers” is NOT a good idea.
+Not only is “two beers” the most common answer (lie) police officers all over the country hear when they ask a driver if he or she has been drinking, but admitting that you had two beers may be enough for you to be over the legal limit.

-- The officer will likely look at you carefully and is trained to spot a drunk driver.
+The officer will likely look at you very carefully.
+Police officers are trained to spot a drunk driver.
 He/she will smell for any “odor” of alcohol on your breath or person.
-He/She will look at your eyes and see if they are “watery and bloodshot” and whether your pupils are dilated.
+He/she will also look at your eyes and see if they are “watery and bloodshot” and whether your pupils are dilated.
 To a police officer these are clear signs of intoxication.

-- The police officer will likely do various Field Sobriety Tests (FST) on you before you are arrested.
+The police officer will likely do various Field Sobriety Tests (FSTs) on you before you are arrested.
+The most common FSTs are:

-o Walk and Turn test – The officer asks you to walk on a line (imaginary or real) for a certain number of steps and then turn and walk back.
+- Walk and Turn Test – The officer asks you to walk on a line (imaginary or real) taking nine heel-to-toe steps and then turning around and taking nine more heel-to-toes steps back to where you started the test.

-o PBT (Pre-Breath Test) – When an officer requests you blow into a hand-held device to test the alcohol content in your breath.
+- PBT (Pre-Breath Test) – An officer requests you blow into a hand-held device to test the alcohol content in your breath.
 If you are found above .08, this may give an officer probable cause to arrest you.
-THIS TEST CAN NOT BE USED AGAINST YOU AS EVIDENCE OF BEING UNDER THE INFLUENCE– it is only a presumptive test.
-In other words they can use this test to show why you were arrested, but it can not it be used to convict you of DUI.
-In Nevada, every driver has impliedly consented to a PBT.
+THIS TEST CAN NOT BE USED AGAINST YOU AS EVIDENCE OF BEING UNDER THE INFLUENCE.
+A PBT is only a presumptive test.
+In other words, police can use this test to show why you were arrested, but it cannot be used to convict you of DUI.
+It is important to note that in Nevada, every driver has impliedly consented to a PBT.
 Failure to comply will lead to an immediate confiscation of your driver’s license and the officer will take you to the police station to take an evidentiary test.

 There are several other tests but these are the most common.
 Each of these FSTs are designed to test your motor control skills and function.
-It is a myth that a police officer must perform and you must fail all of these tests before they arrest you.
-It does not matter that you passed one test, but failed three.
+It is a myth that a police officer must perform, and you must fail, all of these tests before they arrest you.
 As long as he/she has probable cause, a police officer will arrest you!

 If the officer determines that you are driving under the influence, he will take you to the police station where you will likely either take an evidentiary blood or breath test.
-It the results of this test that will be used against you at your trial.
+The results of this test will be used against you at your trial.

 Why must I submit to an Evidentiary (blood, breath) test?